panubo/docker-apache-mvh/stretch/README.md

 or `--link` your smtp container. `msmtp` is used for mail delivery.
 So PHP `mail()` function works without configuration changes.

-Proxy helper:
+Other:

-- `BEHIND_PROXY` - Default: False.
+- `BEHIND_PROXY` - Proxy helper: Default: False.
 Set to true to preload [`ProxyHelper_prepend.php`](https://github.com/panubo/php-extras/blob/master/SSLHelper_prepend.php) which will register the remote IP and SSL status (when using compatible X- proxy headers).
+- `PROCESS_MOUNTFILES` Default: False.
+Set to true to process Mountfiles
+- `REMOTE_BASE` Default: `/srv/remote` remote data mount for Mountfiles

 Apache MPM Tuning: